home-assistant/home-assistant.io/source/_integrations/elmo_alarm.markdown

 ---
 title: Elmo Alarm
-description: Instructions on how to integrate e-connect Elmo SpA alarm system with Home Assistant.
+description: Instructions on how to integrate the e-connect Elmo SpA alarm system with Home Assistant.
 logo: ness.png
 ha_category:
   - Alarm
   - Binary Sensor
-ha_release: 1.105
+ha_release: 0.106
 ha_iot_class: Local Push
 ha_codeowners:
   - '@markin'
 ---

-The `elmo_alarm` integration will allow Home Assistant users who own a Elmo alarm system to leverage their alarm system and its sensors to provide Home Assistant with information about their homes.
+The `elmo_alarm` integration will allow Home Assistant users who own an Elmo alarm system to leverage their alarm system and its sensors to provide Home Assistant with information about their homes.
-Connectivity between Home Assistant and the alarm is accomplished through e-connect platform (https://connect.elmospa.com) that must be configured and working with the alarm.
+Connectivity between Home Assistant and the alarm is accomplished through the e-connect platform (https://connect.elmospa.com) that must be configured and working with the alarm.

 There is currently support for the following device types within Home Assistant: